Cost-Sensitive Support Vector Machines: Cost-sensitive SVM in the dual

-As an added example, Figure \ref{fig:reg} illustrates the effect of the CS-SVM regularization on the number of support vectors of each class in the solution.
-The CS-SVM algorithm with different choices of $\kappa$ is applied to the covtype UCI dataset which is imbalanced with a ratio of 1:211.
-The $\alpha^-$ become sparse as the regularizer coefficient $(1-\kappa)$ increases as seen in Figure \ref{fig:reg}(a).
-This leads to an equivalence between the number of non-zero components of $\alpha^-$ and $\alpha^+$ as seen in Figure \ref{fig:reg}(b).
+Also, Figure \ref{fig:reg} illustrates the effect of the CS-SVM regularization on the number of support vectors of each class in the solution.
+The CS-SVM algorithm with different choices of $\kappa$ is applied to the covertype UCI dataset which is imbalanced with a ratio of 1:211, which as the regularization coefficient $(1-\kappa)$ increases, $\alpha^-$ becomes sparser (Figure \ref{fig:reg}(a)).
+This leads to an equivalence between the number of non-zero components of $\alpha^-$ and $\alpha^+$ (Figure \ref{fig:reg}(b)).

-In summary, the CS-SVM in the dual, performs a sparsity inducing $l_1$ regularization on the $\alpha^-$.
-When dealing with imbalanced datasets,the CS-SVM implicitly prevents unwanted movement of the discriminant boundary toward the minority class which is equivalent to learning an asymmetric margin in the primal in favor of the minority class.
+Therefore, the CS-SVM in the dual, applies a sparsity inducing \lone regularization on the $\alpha^-$ and when dealing with imbalanced datasets, the CS-SVM implicitly prevents unwanted movement of the discriminant boundary toward the minority class by enforcing margin to be asymmetric.